Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 All types in Dpdl can be handled as objects.

-The type 'object' is if first place used to load java objects available within Dpdl, but can serve as a super type compatible with all other types.
+The type 'object' is in first place used to load java objects available within Dpdl, but can serve as a super type compatible with all other types.

 Every type can be assigned to an **`object`** variable.
 But not the other way around.